tahmids7/Animal-True-False-Quiz/README.md

 Features

--Randomly selected True/False questions from a question list -GUI built using Python’s built-in Tkinter library -Real-time score tracking
+*Randomly selected True/False questions from a question list *GUI built using Python’s built-in Tkinter library *Real-time score tracking
--Dynamic button behavior depending on the correct answer -Visual feedback on whether the answer was correct or incorrect
+*Dynamic button behavior depending on the correct answer *Visual feedback on whether the answer was correct or incorrect